sharifahstella/LITA-Capstone-Project2/README.md

 ### Goals:
-  - To find key subscription patterns,
+  - To track customer behavior
-  - calculate metrics, and
+  - Monitor subscription types
-  - generate reports.
+  - Understand trends in cancellations and renewals.

 ## Data Preparation in Excel
 ### 1.1 Data Overview